Residents voice concerns over treatment of essential workers on May Day

 FRESNO, Calif.
-(KGPE) – May 1 marks International Worker’s Day, and this year, Fresno residents protested for the better treatment of essential workers.
+(KSEE) – May 1 marks International Worker’s Day, and this year, Fresno residents protested for the better treatment of essential workers.

 This year, May Day in Fresno looked different than previous years.
 Some wore face masks and held signs on the sidewalk while others had signs taped to their cars and honked as they drove by.